debian-janitor/zfSnap/OS-support.md

 ## Solaris 10

-zfSnap v1.10.0 from solarislike branch was tested to work on Solaris 10, but GNU tools (grep, sed, date, ...) must be installed and **PATH** environment set in such way, that GNU tools would be used instead of Solaris 10 default tools.
+zfSnap v1.10.0 was tested to work on Solaris 10, but GNU tools (grep, sed, date, ...) must be installed and **PATH** environment set in such way, that GNU tools would be used instead of Solaris 10 default tools.

 Also you need to patch zfSnap **#!/bin/sh** to **#!/bin/ksh** or